thoughtspot/thoughtspot.github.io/_data-integrate/dataflow/dataflow-mail-setup.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Follow these steps to setup the the mail server for your DataFlow instance.
+Follow these steps to set up the the mail server for your DataFlow instance.

 You must have administrator privileges.